 But in the midst of his lamenting, Jeremiah sees the truth, the ray of hope like a shaft of light piercing through the blackness of his dark dungeon.

+He sees the God of mercy, the God of reconciliation, our God, who is longsuffering and full of unfailing love.
 He does not afflict willingly but rather desires to restore his fallen children.

 God’s mercy had still kept them from complete destruction, His wrath had been held back enough to leave room for repentance that would enable God to pour out His love once more.

 Amidst all the torture and heartache there still remained a compassionate God who, at our slightest turning would begin to pour out His mercy which comes afresh every morning.